 Apart from food, the daily allowance should be sufficient to pay for: clothes and shoes, medical care and medicine, dental care, toiletries, other consumables and leisure activities.
 If you are granted a daily allowance by the Migration Agency you will receive a bank card where the money is deposited.”

 This information is provided both orally and in writing.
-In general fellow countrymen or other asylum seekers inform each other of more detailed aspects.
+In general, other asylum seekers inform each other of more detailed aspects.
 Each asylum seeker also has access to a reception officer of the Migration Agency who can provide more detailed information.
 The number of languages documents are available in can vary from 8 up to 21 (information on the bank card).
 The information on housing is available in Albanian, Arabic, Bosnian, Croatian, Serbian, Persian, Romani, Russian, Somali, and Tigrinya on the website of the Migration Agency.